Christianity and Judaism: Concepts of God

 Traditionally, both Judaism and Christianity believe in the God of Abraham, Isaac, and Jacob: for Jews, the God of the Tanakh, and for Christians, the God of the Old Testament.
 Judaism and major sects of Christianity reject the view that God is entirely immanent and within the world as a physical presence (although Christians believe in the incarnation of God).
 Both religions reject the view that God is entirely transcendent, and thus separate from the world, as was the pre-Christian Greek Unknown God mentioned in the New Testament.
 Both religions reject atheism on one hand and pure polytheism on the other.

 Both religions agree that God shares both transcendent and immanent qualities.
 These religions differ in how they resolve this issue.
 Christianity posits that God exists as a Trinity; in this view, God exists as three distinct persons who share a single divine essence or substance.
 In those three, there is one God; in that one, there are three.
 The one God is indivisible, while the three persons are distinct and unconfused (God the Father, God the Son, and God the Holy Spirit).
 Christianity teaches that God became especially immanent in corporeal form through the incarnation of God the Son as Jesus of Nazareth, who is believed to be fully God and fully human.
 Some Christian denominations and movements question the Trinity and incarnation, including those holding to nontrinitarianism.

 By contrast, Judaism teaches that God is an uncompromised and singular entity, viewing trinitarianism as both incomprehensible and a violation of the Hebrew Bible's theology of God-as-one.
 It rejects the notion that Jesus or any other object or living being could be 'God', that God could have a literal 'son' in physical form or be divisible in any way, and that God could or would join the material world in such fashion.
-Although some forms of Judaism have labels for God's transcendence (Ein Sof 'without end') and immanence (Shekhinah 'in-dwelling'), they are understood to be human experiences of God's being, not ontological realities.
+Although Judaism has labels for God's transcendence (Ein Sof 'without end') and immanence (Shekhinah 'in-dwelling'), they are understood to be human experiences of God's being, not ontological realities.